andreamoleri/DataArchitecture/README.md

 To initiate a transaction in MongoDB using Java, we utilize the `WithTransaction()` method of a session object.
 Below are the steps involved in completing a multi-document transaction, followed by the corresponding code snippet:

-1. **Session Initialization and Transaction Start**: Begin by establishing a new session and starting a transaction
+1. **Session Initialization and Transaction Start:** Begin by establishing a new session and starting a transaction
 2. using the `WithTransaction()` method on the session object.

-2. **Transaction Operations**: Define the operations to be performed within the transaction.
+2. **Transaction Operations:** Define the operations to be performed within the transaction.
 This typically includes
 3. fetching necessary data, performing updates, and inserting documents.

-3. **Transaction Commit**: After executing all operations successfully, commit the transaction to persist the changes.
+3. **Transaction Commit:** After executing all operations successfully, commit the transaction to persist the changes.

-4. **Handling Timeouts and Resource Closure**: MongoDB automatically cancels any multi-document transaction that
+4. **Handling Timeouts and Resource Closure:** MongoDB automatically cancels any multi-document transaction that
 5. exceeds 60 seconds.
 Additionally, ensure proper closure of resources utilized by the transaction.

 #### Example Code